 Many of our country's most famous individuals were either born or made their home in the beautiful state of Virginia.
 Look at that nickel in your pocket and you'll see former president, Thomas Jefferson and his home, Monticello, in Charlottesville, Virginia.
 Read on to learn about some of the other important individuals who spent much of their lives in this state:

-To celebrate the life of our country's first president, Virginia-born George Washington, in 1999 the United States Mint developed a special coin.
-Read a bit about the George Washington Five Dollar Commemorative coin and see why this coin took so long to actually come into existence!
+To celebrate the life of our country's first president, Virginia-born George Washington, in 1999 the United States Mint developed a special coin, the George Washington Five Dollar Commemorative coin. ,

 You have to be pretty special to be selected to appear on one of the United States Mint's commemorative, and native Virginian, Booker T. Washington is no exception to that rule.
 Take a peek at the Booker T. Washington Memorial Half Dollar to see why this man was so exceptional that he became the first African-American to be featured on an American coin and then try out the Teacher Feature, Notable American Citizens, with your students.